cossacklabs/acra-poison-records-demo/README.md

 # What is this?

-Acra Poison Records Demo illustrates how to intrusion detection functionality of [Acra data protection suite](https://github.com/cossacklabs/acra).
+Acra Poison Records Demo illustrates how to use intrusion detection functionality of [Acra data protection suite](https://github.com/cossacklabs/acra).
 For intrusion detection Acra uses poison records, also known as honey tokens.
 This demo shows how to setup, configure and use intrusion detection of Acra.

 # How poison records work?